Create diagnostic settings at scale using Azure Policies and Initiatives

 Remediation

-The initiative will be applied to each virtual machine as it's created.
+The initiative is applied to each virtual machine as it's created.
 A remediation task deploys the policy definitions in the initiative to existing resources, so you can create diagnostic settings for any resources that were already created.

 Troubleshooting